vegaprotocol/vega/proto/doc/index.md

 ### OrderAmendment
 An order amendment is a request to amend or update an existing order on Vega.

-The following three fields are used for lookup of the order only, cannot be amended by this command:
+The `orderID`, `partyID` and `marketID` fields are used for lookup of the order only and cannot be amended by this command.

 | Field | Type | Label | Description |